SerhiiYahdzhyiev/software-and-ai-project/abstract.md

 # Abstract

-In software development, reinventing the wheel is generally considered bad practice.
-However, reusing code written by others introduces significant risks.
+In software development, reinventing the wheel is generally considered a bad practice.
+However, reusing code written by others introduces significant risks, such as undetected bugs and performance drawbacks.
 Identifying imperfections in reused programs or code snippets can be challenging without thorough analysis, which can be time-consuming.
-This project leverages the [Web Extensions API](#) and modern [AI]() to create a universal tool for code analysis and summarization, accelerating the overall development process.
+This project leverages the Web Extensions API and modern LLMs to create a universal tool for code analysis and summarization, that can be smoothly integrated into daily browsing routines, allowing developers to accelerate the overall development and research process.